Pumpkin Chili with Quinoa

 - Dice onion and butternut squash and add to pan.
 Saute for 5-6 minutes until onions have softened.

-- Add chili powder, cumin, coriander, paprika, salt and pepper.
+- Add minced garlic, chili powder, cumin, coriander, paprika, salt and pepper.
 Stir to combine and saute for 1 minute to let the flavors release.

 - Add beans, pumpkin, crushed tomatoes, broth and quinoa and stir to combine.
 Turn heat up and bring to a boil.